MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/01-machine-learning.md

     The test pane took the input data and used the model you trained to return the predicted number of rentals.

+## View code to consume the service

+Now that you have a predictive service endpoint, developers can build applications that consume it.

+1. On the real-time endpoint page view the **Consume** tab.
+1. Review the sample code to consume your endpoint, which is provided for multiple programming languages.

 Let's review what you have done.
 You used a dataset of historical bicycle rental data to train a model.
 The model predicts the number of bicycle rentals expected on a given day, based on seasonal and meteorological *features*.
+Finally, you tested the model and reviewed code that a developer can use to build an application to consume it.

 ## Clean-up